libp2p/docs/content/concepts/introduction/protocols/multistream.md

 ---
 title: "Multistream Select"
-description: "Multistream Select is used to negotiate the protocol of a connection between two peers in libp2p."
+description: "Multistream Select is used to negotiate the protocol to be spoken on a connection or stream."
 weight: 26
 ---